trieu/leo-personalization-engine/README.md

 # ReSynap

-**ReSynap: Knowledge Graph AI Engine for MindMap Generation and Automation**
+**ReSynap: Knowledge Graph AI Agent for MindMap Generation, Data Personalization and Data Automation**

-Welcome to **ReSynap**—an advanced Knowledge-RAG agent designed to generate dynamic mind maps from text, transform text chats into visual knowledge graphs, and automate a range of tasks that integrate with customer data platforms (CDPs) and more.
+Welcome to **ReSynap**—an advanced Knowledge-RAG agent designed to generate dynamic mind maps from text, transform text chats into visual knowledge graphs, build a personalization engine, and automate a range of tasks that integrate with customer data platforms (CDPs) and more.

 ![Alt text](flow.png "RESynap Flow")